youngcet/payfast/README.md

       child: Scaffold(
         body: Center(
           child: PayFast(
-            // all the data fields are required
+            // all the 'data' fields are required
             data: {
-                'merchant_id': '0000000', // Your payfast merchant id
-                'merchant_key': '000000', // Your payfast merchant key
-                'name_first': 'Yung', // customer first name
+                'merchant_id': '0000000', // Your payfast merchant id (use sandbox details if sandbox is set to true) 'merchant_key': '000000', // Your payfast merchant key (use sandbox details if sandbox is set to true) 'name_first': 'Yung', // customer first name
                 'name_last': 'Cet',   // customer last name
                 'email_address': 'domain@gmail.com', // email address